akhrorfayzullaev/me/README.md

 - 👋 Hi, I’m @axrorfayzullayev
-- 👀 I’m Junior Java Developer
+- 👀 I’m Java Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Scanner6601052@gmail.com